KBNLwikimedia/KB-Wiki-Stats-Graphs/stories/Three reuse indicators for KB images in Wikimedia platforms, in a historical perspective (2013-2022).md

-##Three indicators for KB images in Wikimedia platforms, in a historical perspective (2013-2022)
+# Three reuse indicators for KB images in Wikimedia platforms, in a historical perspective (2013-2022)
 <sup>Olaf Janssen, 21 May 2020</sup>

 A very effective way to make images from our (heritage) collections visible all over the world is via Wikipedia.
 I would like to show this on the basis of three indicators (KPIs) that I measured at the end of December 2022.
 I also show that over the years (2013 to 2022) our collection images have gained an ever-increasing global audience reach.